 To end the plastic waste scourge, companies will need to move to a circular economic model.
 The Japanese drinks giant Suntory has a plan to do just that.
 Here's how it will work

-Outside of Suntory, Tak has served on the Council on Economic and Fiscal Policy as senior economic advisor to the Prime Minister since 2014.
-He is also Vice Chair of the Board of Councillors of Keidanren – Japan Business Foundation, and Vice Chairman of the Japan Association of Corporate Executives.
-Tak is also Asia Pacific Chairman of the Trilateral Commission, Vice Chair of the Asia Business Council and the U.S.-Japan Council, Director of independent think tank Asia Pacific Initiative, a member of the International Chamber of Commerce’s Executive Board, the World Economic Forum’s International Business Council, the Advisory Board of the World Economic Forum Center for the Fourth Industrial Revolution, the Global Board of Advisors of the Council on Foreign Relations, and The Business Council in the US.
+Outside of Suntory, Tak has served on the Council on Economic and Fiscal Policy as senior economic advisor to the Prime Minister since 2014, and is Vice Chairman of the Japan Association of Corporate Executives.
+Tak is also Asia Pacific Chairman of the Trilateral Commission, Vice Chair of the Asia Business Council and the U.S.-Japan Council, and a member of the International Chamber of Commerce’s Executive Board, the World Economic Forum’s International Business Council, the Advisory Board of the World Economic Forum Center for the Fourth Industrial Revolution, the Global Board of Advisors of the Council on Foreign Relations, and The Business Council in the US.

 Tak received his MBA from Harvard Business School.